 Parenting is a big job, and ADHD adds to the challenges.
 So you may want to sign up for training on how to manage your child’s condition and the stress it can bring.
 You could also join a support group for families with ADHD.
 Your pediatrician can help you find training, counseling, and support groups in your area.

 As a parent, you may also want to try:

 Behavior management skills.
 You use point systems and positive recognition to encourage good behavior.
 These techniques can help improve targeted behaviors (cleaning a room, finishing homework), but they do not generally improve inattention and hyperactivity.

 Therapy.
 During a dozen or so sessions with a counselor, parents learn how to help their child who has ADHD and then get progress updates at the next session.
 Therapy can also be for groups of family members.
 In therapy, you’ll focus on managing daily life, more than on treating the ADHD symptoms.
 Mental health professionals can help you learn to manage a family member’s ADHD and help that person, and the entire family, succeed.
 The goal is to help each person and the whole family stay strong and resilient, so you can all thrive.

-If the person in your family who has ADHD is a teen, remember that he will want to be treated like everyone else and like an adult as much as possible.
-Make sure they know how to do this, and make it clear that taking medication and attending therapy is his own responsibility.
+If the person in your family who has ADHD is a teen, remember that they will want to be treated like everyone else and like an adult as much as possible.
+Make sure they know how to do this, and make it clear that taking medication and attending therapy is their own responsibility.

 Brothers and sisters often feel the added stress if they have a sibling with ADHD.
 They might feel guilty because they’re well, or wonder if they did something to cause the other child’s ADHD.
 They also may: